eftieell/intro_programming_2/src/chapters/functions/function_keyword_arguments.md

 # Keyword arguments

 In the header of a function definition, you name the parameters.
 These names are local variable names, meaning that the variables are only accessible within the function definition itself.
 In the line that *invokes* (or *calls*) the function, values (called *arguments*) are passed to fill in as the values of the parameters.
-These argument must be passed in the correct order.
+These arguments must be passed in the correct order.
 Consider this example:

 ```python
 def attribute(author: str, title: str)->None: